divolte/divolte-collector/docs/configuration.rst

 divolte.tracking.cookie_domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :Description:
   The cookie domain that is assigned to the cookies.
-When left empty, the cookie will have no domain explicitly associated with it, which effectively  sets it to the website domain of the page that contains the Divolte Collector JavaScript.
+When left empty, the cookies will have no domain explicitly associated with them, which effectively sets it to the website domain of the page that contains the Divolte Collector JavaScript.
 :Default:
   '' (empty)
 :Example: